We discuss the following topics in this blog:

 As I type out this blog on my laptop, simultaneously listening to music on my smartphone with both devices connected to high-speed fibre broadband, I am struck by just how lucky we are to have these facilities during the ongoing pandemic.
 Life as we know it would not have been even remotely imaginable a mere 15-16 years in the past when the internet was a shell of what it would become.

-Trip Down Memory Lane: A Time Before Mature Digital Networks
+Trip Down Memory Lane: How Did We Manage Before Mature Digital Networks?

 Let’s go back to the year 2005.
 Things were different then.
 Only about 25 million of India’s population had access to a broadband connection.
 Speeds were sluggish and prohibitive for any intensive tasks.
 Youtube had only just been invented and Facebook was only available in the USA.
 The iPhone was still two years away from being invented and e-commerce was in its nascency.